mongodb/specifications/source/unified-test-format/unified-test-format.rst

           - ``commandName``: the name of the command, e.g. ``insert``.
           - ``startTime``: the (floating-point) number of seconds since the Unix epoch when the command began executing.
+            The ``CommandStartedEvent`` does not currently include a ``startTime`` field; the start time MUST be the time when the event was published, or as close to it as is reasonably possible for the test runner to determine.
           - ``address``: the address of the server to which the command was sent, e.g. ``localhost:27017``.